 Did you know that every public radio program has a "clock?"
 Broadcast clocks are set templates that stations like ours use to track the timing of a show's stories and interviews, newscasts and underwriting credits each day.

-The Moth is back for February, with a monthly StorySLAM at Café Istanbul, featuring stories by… maybe you?
+The Moth is back for November, with a monthly StorySLAM at Café Istanbul, featuring stories by… maybe you?
 If you want to tell a story at The Moth, or know someone who'd be perfect, see all the details below.
 Throw your name in the hat or just come to listen!

 Come join us for "Last Minute" on Tuesday, November 11